Make a transformative difference for today’s students and the School

 Especially now.
-We continue to be the #1 ranked program according to U.S. News and World Report in city management and urban policy, and we are in a position to recruit the very best students to our program.
+We continue to be the #1 ranked program according to U.S. News and World Report in local government management (formerly known as city management and urban policy), and we are in a position to recruit the very best students to our program.
 Scholarship dollars are crucial to helping us achieve this goal.

 Especially now.
 We need talented and educated public servants dedicated to building communities, solving problems, and contributing to their profession.
 This environment gives us an historic opportunity to recruit talented individuals to build the next generation of community leaders.
 It is now we should redouble our efforts to attract a diversity of students to KU.